 - sunblock and repellent (preferably the most natural ones, thus protecting your health and that of nature);

 - zero waste kit with retractable cup, water bottle and cutlery.

 You can already see that this is one of those places worth visiting, right?
 Tell us, which of the attractions or tours in Itacaré made you most excited to visit this paradise?

 *The figures mentioned were collected in March 2022 for reference only and are subject to change.

 Note: To bring you this complete content about what to do in Itacaré we counted on some partners who offered us courtesies.
 Special thanks to: Pousada Portal da Concha, Paraíso Turismo, Itacaré Soul SUP, Margueta Adventure, Ativa Aventura, Fazenda Taboquinhas, Fazenda Vila Rosa, Conduru Ecoturismo, São José Beach Club, Cabana Pé de Serra, Fabiani Juliani.

 Important!
 Rest assured, all opinions expressed here are sincere and reflect our experiences.

 The closest airport to Itacaré is Ilhéus.
 Here are tips on how to get to Itacaré.

-There is a lot to do in Itacaré, so 10 days would be the ideal period to make the most of the destination and the activities it offers.
-For those who don’t have that much time, 5 days is the minimum period to get to know the basics.
+There is a lot to do in Itacaré, so ten days would be the ideal period to make the most of the destination and its activities.
+For those who don’t have that much time, five days is the minimum period to get to know the basics.